Screen+Shot+2020-10-05+at+9.16.01+PM.jpg

 President & Founder

 Kathie O’Callaghan is the quintessential visionary who has broken conventional barriers and applied her talents to a wide range of charitable causes that have truly made a difference.
-In 2016, Kathie founded Hearts & Homes for Refugees, an innovative grassroots non-profit that engages communities in welcoming and advocating for refugees in the U.S. Born and raised in Louisville, KY, Kathie has been a Pelham, NY resident for over 30 years.
+In 2016, Kathie founded Hearts & Homes for Refugees.
+This innovative grassroots non-profit engages communities in welcoming and advocating for refugees in the U.S. Born and raised in Louisville, KY, Kathie has been a Pelham, NY resident for over 30 years.

-“I founded Hearts & Homes because there was a NEED (humanitarian crisis), a VOID (absence of any support), and a PRECEDENT FOR SOLUTIONS (refugee resettlement through Community Sponsorship during 1970s Southeast Asian refugee crisis).
-Most importantly, there were ample RESOURCES (people of goodwill able and willing to put their energy, time, experience and financial support toward a solution).”
+“I founded Hearts & Homes because there was a NEED (humanitarian crisis), a VOID (absence of any support), and a PRECEDENT FOR SOLUTIONS (refugee resettlement through Community Sponsorship during the 1970s Southeast Asian refugee crisis).
+Most importantly, there were ample RESOURCES (people of goodwill are able and willing to put their energy, time, experience, and financial support toward a solution).”

 BOARD MEMBERS